hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Lately, I tend to use a double-space to separate expressions on same line.
 So far, this convention is satisfying.

 [15:31:18](#MdC2jGtZX-29_tHkx6u6u4QiroMu4e_HBs7cIXksmSk) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 Fair enough, thanks.
 I was aware parse iperator clash, but not pipes, which we use in shell, not in redbol level imo?
-Anyway, the best visual separator is a newline Ì†ΩÌπÇ
+Anyway, the best visual separator is a newline üôÇ

 [16:28:17](#gP8XYuNKivYds-DBsvJ133wZJ5Bys--Wt-_RDDjnAHc) <luce80>:
 I think. so.